7 Social Expectations You Must Constantly Fight

 What I am saying is to think about it.

-It is not 1995; we are coming up on 2020 and times are just different.
+It is not 1995, and the times are different.

 4. You Need to Get Ready for Retirement